 Over the past 18 months, Congo sold copper and cobalt assets estimated by analysts at Numis, Oriel and Atlanta-based Golder Associates to be worth more than $2.4 billion.
 The Comide board minutes didn’t disclose the value of the sale of Gecamines’ stake or the identity of Straker’s owners.

 Comide owns deposits in a mineral-rich seam in the southern Katanga province containing 4 percent of the world’s copper reserves and more than half of its cobalt, a metal used to make rechargeable batteries.
-Freeport McMoRan Copper & Gold Inc. (FCX) and Glencore International Plc (GLEN) are investing billions of dollars in copper and cobalt mines on either side of Comide’s concession.
+Freeport McMoRan Copper & Gold Inc. (FCX:US) and Glencore International Plc (GLEN) are investing billions of dollars in copper and cobalt mines on either side of Comide’s concession.

 ENRC became Comide’s biggest shareholder in 2010, when it purchased 50.5 percent of Camrose Resources Ltd. from Dan Gertler, an Israeli mining investor who says he is a friend of Congo’s President Joseph Kabila.